Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-Interestingly enough, when $\nu=\frac{1}{2}$ it gives the Laplacian kernel $\kappa(\xbf,\ybf)=\exp(-\|\xbf-\ybf\|_2/\sigma)$ whose Fourier transform is $\frac{2^{d}\pi^{\frac{d-1}{2}}\Gamma(\frac{d+1}{2})}{\sigma}(\frac{1}{\sigma^{2}} +\|\w\|_2^{2})^{-\frac{d+1}{2}}$ while when $\nu \rightarrow +\infty$ it recovers the RBF kernel see \citep[Section 4.2.1]{Rasmussen}\footnote{Likewise we have adapted the conventions of the Fourier transforms.}.
-The Fourier transform of the RBF kernel however decays too fast to satisfy the assumptions of Theorem \ref{corr:onR}.
-In the context of compressive learning, translation invariant kernels are most useful if they can be approximated with random Fourier features (see Section~\ref{sec:compress_section}) with good concentration properties.
-An interesting question for future work is thus whether the ``slow decay'' of the Fourier transform needed to apply Theorem \ref{corr:onR} appears as a strong constraint in such a context.
+\begin{remark} Since the distributions in $\Sfrak$ admit a density, the constraints of Theorem \ref{theo:regularitykerneltheo} (mixtures of Diracs) do not apply here and, as such, the kernel is allowed to be smooth. \end{remark} An important family of TI kernels satisfying the hypothesis of Theorem \ref{theo:regularcase} is the Matérn class \citep[Section 4.2.1]{Rasmussen}, with parameter $\nu$, as detailed in Example~\ref{ex:matern}.
+The limit of a Matèrn kernel when the parameter $\nu \to \infty$ is the RBF kernel, which is too regular: its Fourier transform decays too fast to satisfy the assumption \eqref{eq:regularity_kernel} of Theorem \ref{theo:regularcase}.
+In the context of compressive learning, translation invariant kernels are most useful if they can be approximated with random Fourier features with good concentration properties (see Section~\ref{sec:compress_section}).
+An interesting question for future work is thus whether the ‘‘slow decay'' of the Fourier transform needed to apply Theorem \ref{theo:regularcase} appears as a strong constraint in such a context.